 For instance, the size of the grids can be varied according to the value of the crop.
-Finally, based on the information obtained from the chemical analysis of the soil, small farmers can obtain easily readable visualizations of the soil attributes, and to make it even easier, they can apply different rates of fertilizers on different patches of their land.
+Finally, based on the information obtained from the chemical analysis of the soil, small precision farmers can obtain easily readable visualizations of the soil attributes, and to make it even easier, they can apply different rates of fertilizers on different patches of their land.

 Choosing soil sampling and analysis in the initial stages of precision-agriculture adoption by small farmers is important because it is relatively easy and affordable and doesn’t require much knowledge and experience, which is clearly a problem in small farmers of developing countries.

-Choosing Small machines for small farm
+2. Choosing Small machines for small farm

 Small precision farmers can now find highly specialized tractors, seeders, and weeding machines that are scaled-down, both in size and in cost, to fit the needs of small farmers.

-Rely on expert Agri-solution providers
+3. Rely on expert Agri-solution providers

 To solve this problem, small farmers can get affordable integrated packages of precision ag solutions tailored for small farmers.
 Hiring or renting machines and technologies is also a great way to make precision farming more affordable and profitable for small farmers.

-Prioritize Sustainability and Environmental-friendliness
+4. Prioritize Sustainability and Environmental-friendliness

 Environmental friendliness and sustainability are major goals of using precision agriculture.
 It is even more so in the case of small farms since most small farms since can increase the market value of the crops, help reach a wider market and increase profitability.

-Consider crop-value and Input-value
+5. Consider crop-value and Input-value